Courses Descriptions 2025

 Leader: Carole Waldron

-Together, you will read and discuss, in translation, the great literary works which have provided the origins of literary tradition.
+Together we will read and discuss, in translation, the great epics which have provided the origins of Western literary tradition.
+Part 1 follows on from our 2024 class as well as providing an introduction to this years’ reading of The Odyssey.

 Where: Old Eltham Courthouse